sudosoph/docs/content/reference/http-error-messages.md

 ---
 title: HTTP Error Messages
 description: How to review http response codes.
-How to upload a custom error page for your website with section.io.
+How to upload a custom error page for your website with Section.
 keywords: website performance, error message, http response code, content delivery network, CDN
 aliases:
   - /custom-errors/